archibald-carrion/CPU-verilog/readme.md

 # CPU writen in Verilog hardware description language

 ## General informations about the project :
+1. It's a very basic CPU :
+    * we work with a very minimalistic instrucction set RISC

 ## Content of the project :
 The project contains the following files :